reframejs/reframe/docs/customization-manual.md

 (async () => {
     const before = new Date();
-    // we are reusing the .html.js page definition `TrackingPage` but
+    // We are reusing the `TrackingPage` page confg but
-    // we could also use another page definition await hydratePage(TrackingPage);
+    // we could also use another page definition. await hydratePage(TrackingPage);
     const after = new Date();
     ga('send', 'event', {eventAction: 'page hydration time', eventValue: after - before});